mobluse/coderdojo-raspbian-sv/README.md

 Contains the commented config.txt file for the Raspberry Pi further developed for a CoderDojo in Lund, Sweden.

-Also contains installation scripts for BSDTar, Minecraft Pi Edition (MCPI) v0.1.1, Scratch2MCPI, Links, Rhino, RLWrap, TightVNC-Server, XRDP, BYOB, Avahi, Commodore 64 with Comal 80, ABC 80 with Snake.
+Also contains installation scripts for BSDTar, Scratch2MCPI, Links, Rhino, RLWrap, TightVNC-Server, XRDP, BYOB, Avahi, Commodore 64 with Comal 80, ABC 80 with Snake.

 See "Extend Minecraft Pi Edition using JavaScript via Java":